 History of Japanese Foreign Relations, Maritime Asian History, Global History of Material Culture

-I studied the history of Japan's foreign relations at Osaka University (Japan) and the Dutch commercial expansion in Asia at Leiden University (the Netherlands).
+I studied the history of Japan's society, economy, and foreign relations at Osaka University (Japan) and the Dutch colonial and commercial expansion in Asia at Leiden University (the Netherlands).
 My research focuses on the changing patterns of intra-Asian and long-distance trade and their impact on Japan's culture, society, and economy since the 16th century.
-Combining contemporary works of visual arts, textiles products, and archives, my most recent research considers the increasing role of textile production and consumption in shaping the hierarchical social structure and cultural value system of Japan as well as the collective identity of the Japanese during the Edo period.
+Combining contemporary works of visual arts, textile products, and archives, my most recent research considers the increasing role of textile production and consumption in shaping the hierarchical social structure and cultural value system of Japan as well as the collective identity of the Japanese during the Edo period.

-Currently I am working on a revised edition of an edited volume, Kaiiki Ajiashi Kenkyū Nyūmon [Introduction to Maritime Asian History 800-1900], which was originally published in 2008 and built momentum for the study of transboundary connections in Asian history.
-As to my individual research project, I am preparing a monograph on changes in Japan's economy and society in the 17th century based on the archival sources of the Dutch East India Company.
+Currently, I am working on multiple individual and group research projects, including a revision of an edited volume, Kaiiki Ajiashi Kenkyū Nyūmon [Introduction to Maritime Asian History 800-1900], which was originally published in 2008 and built momentum for the study of transboundary connections in Asian history.

 See more on Ritsumeikan University Researchers Database.

-I have long experience in supervising undergraduate and master's research projects across a broad range of topics at Ritsumeikan Asia Pacific University.
-Here are some sample topics of graduation theses written by my previous students:
+I have long experience in supervising undergraduate and master's research projects across a broad range of topics at Ritsumeikan University.
+Here are some sample topics of Graduation Theses and Research Papers written by my previous students: